E2EDev: Benchmarking Large Language Models in End-to-End Software Development Task¶

 Rating¶

-- Value: ⭐⭐⭐⭐ Fills a gap in reliable E2ESD evaluation; failure mode analysis provides direct guidance for framework design.
+- Value: ⭐⭐⭐⭐ Fills a gap in reliable E2ESD evaluation; the failure mode analysis provides direct guidance for framework design.